 usually near fresh or brackish water.
 Its scientific name is Ploceus

 philippinus, though despite this name, it is not found in the

-Philippines.
+Asian Golden Weaver (fig.).
 They are thick-billed and males have a grey to black bill,

 a speckled dark brown to black face and throat, tawny-buff underparts